Neco86/Sketch-Measure-Compare/README.md

 # Sketch-Measure-Compare

-This is a tool for easy comparison of UI and web pages
+A tool for easy comparison of UI and web pages

 ## Guide